Temporary event notice

 - Make your payment.

 You can apply via our online form.
 If you apply online we will send copies of your notice to the police and environmental health for you.

 If the chief police officer and environmental health officer who receives your notice believes that the event would undermine the licensing objectives of crime prevention and public nuisance they can serve an objection notice on us.

-This notice must be served within 72 hours of receipt of your temporary event notice.
+This notice must be served the next working day following receipt of your temporary event notice.